jakubstastka/django-csfd-searcher/README.md

 ## Tests

 Since we are not doing much "behind the scenes", there is only one test to make sure model instanes get slug generated upon creation.
 This is a custom logic in the model's save method (or the base model's, to be precise).

+## Django Admin features

+Login/pass: admin/admin

+Models have a property showing how many actors a movie has and vice versa, which shows in Django Admin list display.
+I thought it was cool.